From Dan to Beersheba

-Map of the 12 Tribes of Israel.
-Click on image to read labels.
-The city of Dan (not to be confused with the Tribe of Dan) is in the northern part of Naphtali's territory.
-Beersheba is in Simeon's territory.
+This map from The Historical Geography of the Holy Land, showing Dan to Beersheba in the context of “Palestine under David and Solomon about 1015 - 930 B.C” was used at the Paris Peace Conference (1919–1920) during negotiations over the boundaries of the Mandate for Palestine.

 From Dan to Beersheba is a biblical phrase used nine times in the Hebrew Bible to refer to the settled areas of the Tribes of Israel between Dan in the North and Beersheba in the South.
 The term contributed to the position that was used by British politicians during negotiation of the British Mandate for Palestine following World War I.

 Biblical verses

 It is found in the biblical verses: